0xd0a/crypto-trader-ts/README.md

-# A simplistic nodejs crypto bot 👋
+# A one crypto bot platform to rule them all ₿👋

 This is a very simple :smiley: yet modular platform to run and test crypto (though not only crypto) bots.

-The platform provides various tools and interfaces for trading Strategies like receiving price streams, executing and logging trades, etc.
+* The platform provides various tools and interfaces for trading Strategies like receiving price streams, executing and logging trades, etc.

+* An environment of your preference: a server with API or a standalone CLI.

 Here's a basic Strategy:
 ~~~